25 Incredibly Exciting Things To Do In Grand Canyon

 18. Visit the Grand Canyon Skywalk

-Don’t let the naysayers fool you, as Grand Canyon Skywalk is definitely a spectacle you must see and experience before you die.
+Don’t let the naysayers fool you!
+For me, Grand Canyon Skywalk is definitely a spectacle you must see and experience before you die.
 The Grand Canyon Skywalk may be a controversial addition to the canyon’s natural surroundings, but it is nevertheless a sensational engineering wonder that lures thousands of tourists every year.
 A semi-circular bridge built with translucent glass floors, the Grand Canyon Skywalk is an extraordinary vantage point that will give you a thrill of lifetime.